coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   **Saving Throw:** Will negates
 -   **Spell Resistance:** Yes

-Creatures within the emanation area (or those who enter it) can't speak any deliberate and intentional lies.
+Creatures within the emanation area (or those who enter it) can’t speak any deliberate and intentional lies.
 Each potentially affected creature is allowed a save to avoid the effects when the spell is cast or when the creature first enters the emanation area.
 Affected creatures are